I am a Professional Engineer registered in California, working from Kiev, Ukraine. I specialize in steel building construction.

-The primary advantage of the TI-30XS Multiview is integrated into the model's name—it has 4 lines of display.
+The primary advantage of the TI-30XS Multiview is integrated into the model's name—it has four lines of display.
 You can scroll through previous entries, see the equation you input, and modify data to derive new answers.
 It is a CAS calculator, solves derivatives, and solves calculus problems (with definite results).

-The TI-36XS Pro does all those things, even the 4 lines of visual text on the display.
+The TI-36XS Pro does all those things, even the four lines of visual text on the display.

-The primary difference in these two calculators is the mode of entry.
+The primary difference between these two calculators is the mode of entry.
 HP is, of course, a Reverse Polish Notation entry calculator.
-I learned calculators on my father's HP collection.
-So, this is very natural to me.
+I learned calculators on my father's HP collection, so, this is very natural to me.

 Years of surveying and using an HP-48, and my HP-38 in college have taught me RPN like second nature.
-I now use a Casio desk calculator (an fx-115), and there are some advantage to using RPN.
+I now use a Casio desk calculator (an FX-115), and there are some advantages to using an RPN.